gkrm970/Python/automation_with_selenium/READme.md

 1)Analysis --> Analyze the kind of application, number of pages and number of elements, number of test cases are created for the application, number of test cases are going to automated
 2)Design and implementation --> Design the framework from scratch.
-3Execution --> Execute the test cases
+3)Execution --> Execute the test cases
+4) Maintenance --> Maintain the test cases and framework ---git, GitHub, cicd

+# Nighty build is an appliaction going to build entire night because its lot of time .

+Allury reports can be generated using some cli commond.